 - Potential for rapid growth - selling on the internet means traditional constraints to retail growth - eg finding and paying for larger - are not major factors.
 With a good digital marketing strategy and a plan a scale up order fulfilment systems, you can respond and boost growing sales.
 See planning for e-commerce.

 - Widen your market / export - one major advantage over premises-based retailers is the ability expand your market beyond local customers very quickly.
 You may discover a strong demand for your products in other countries which you can respond to by targeted marketing, offering your website in a different language, or perhaps partnering with an overseas company.
 See exporting - an overview.

 - Customer intelligence - ability to use online marketing tools to target new customers and website analysis tools to gain insight into your customers’ needs.
-For more information on driving sales through online advertising see how to develop an e-marketing plan, and for advice on improving your customer’s on-site experience see measuring your online marketing.
+For advice on improving your customer’s on-site experience see measuring your online marketing.

 Disadvantages of online retail